berkeleyGamedev/DecalWebsite/pages/projects/project1-2d-programmers/project1-2d.md

 Drag the *GameManager* prefab into the empty object slot, and select `GameManager > StartGame()` on the dropdown menu.
 Now when the button is clicked, the `StartGame()` function will execute.

-An important step is to head to `File > Build Settings` and click on the `Add Open Scenes` button under `Scenes In Build`.
+An important step is to head to `File > Build Profiles > Scene List` and click on the `Add Open Scenes` button below the scene list.
 This will add *MainMenu* to the build, which will allow `SceneManager` to access the scene in order to switch to it.

 {: .important}
 > `SceneManager` functions can only access scenes that are contained in the build.
 Add scenes that you want to access into the build before testing out the `SceneManager` functions.